wandb/docs/docs/guides/model_registry/walkthrough.md

 (x_train, y_train), (x_eval, y_eval) = generate_raw_data()
 ```

-Next, upload the dataset to W&B. To do this, create an artifact and add the dataset to that artifact.
-[INSERT - add sentence why this is important/useful to do when tracking models]
+Next, upload the dataset to W&B. To do this, create an [artifact](../artifacts/intro.md) object and add the dataset to that artifact.

 Ensure to replace values enclosed in `<>` with your own.